 I teach on the following modules:

-Cunningham, S. J. (in press).
+Cunningham, S. J. (2018).
 The thoughtful self.
 In Hauke & Kritikos (Eds.)
 Embodiment in Psychology – A Practitioner’s Guide.
 Springer.

 Gillespie-Smith, K, Ballantyne, C, Branigan, H, Turk, D. J., & Cunningham, S. J. (2018).
 The I in Autism: Severity and social functioning in Autism is related to self-processing.
 British Journal of Developmental Psychology, 36, 127-141. doi: 10.1111/bjdp.12219